bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-piv.md

 !!! warning inline end "Lost Keys / PINS"

-     If you lose your ***Management Key***, the only way to recover is to [completely reset](https://developers.yubico.com/PIV/Guides/Device_setup.html) all PIV functionality, <span style="color: yellow">erasing all keys/certs</span> on the device.
+     If you lose your ***Management Key***, the only way to recover is to [completely reset](https://developers.yubico.com/PIV/Guides/Device_setup.html) all PIV functionality, <span style="color: yellow">erasing any keys/certs</span> on the device.
 This only affects the PIV features.

      If the wrong ***PIN*** is entered *3 times consecutively*, the PIN will become **blocked** (totally unusable).
 You must use the **PUK** to set a new PIN.